ogham/rust-ansi-term/README.md

 ## Extended colours

-You can access the extended range of 256 colours by using the `Fixed` colour variant, which takes an argument of the colour number to use.
+You can access the extended range of 256 colours by using the `Colour::Fixed` variant, which takes an argument of the colour number to use.
 This can be included wherever you would use a `Colour`:

 ```rust